120 Random Facts That Will Make You the Most Interesting Person in the Room

 Alcohol is a vasodilator, meaning it dilates blood vessels.
 The rosy flush commonly known as the "liquor blanket" is simply a result of blood vessels near the surface of the skin dilating; you're not getting warmer, your blood is just being redistributed.
 This can actually be even more dangerous, since a main function of your skin receptors is to respond to cold by constricting the blood vessels near the skin so that more blood is sent to internal organs.
-Alcohol totally reverses that function!
+Alcohol totally reverses that function.

 As soon as tiger shark embryos develop teeth, they attack and eat each other in utero.
 Up to 12 babies start out, while usually only two make it out alive, all but one being eaten by the largest baby in the litter.
-As a result, tiger shark babies are generally much larger than babies of other shark (and marine life) species, so they're relatively safe from predators.
+As a result, tiger shark babies are generally much larger than babies of other shark species, so they're relatively safe from predators.

 The sound you hear is actually created by your middle finger hitting against your palm, not your thumb rubbing against your index finger.
 Point this out to your friends in any conversation and you'll receive snaps for being clever.

-The royal family in England owns jaw-droppingly gorgeous jewels, plenty of prime property, and other coveted items that commoners could only dream about.
-But one of the few things owned by the British Crown that you won't be overly envious about is pigeon poop.
+The royal family in England owns jaw-dropping jewels, plenty of prime property, and other coveted items that commoners could only dream about.
+But one of the few things owned by the British Crown that you won't be overly envious about is pigeon feces.
 That's right, due to the fact that the bird droppings were once used to make gunpowder, King George I claimed all feces for the crown back in the 18th century.
 According to The Chicago Tribune, the king even sent guards to watch over the poo-producing pigeons.

-Odontorium Products, Inc, was a dental company in the 1980s that supplied dental acrylics to make fake teeth.
+Odontorium Products, Inc., was a dental company in the 1980s that supplied dental acrylics to make fake teeth.
 In the '80s—the golden era of long and colorful nails—nail techs began using dental acrylics illegally to make acrylic nails, so the company developed a nail-friendly acrylic that could be used and distributed legally in the beauty industry.
 Eventually, they closed the dental side of the business to focus entirely on nail products.

 Though they look like they're floating out in front of your eye, they're actually inside of it.
 The squiggles and dots you see are the shadows that floaters cast on the retina, which is the layer on the back of your eye that senses light.
 The eye floaters are small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Sometimes they're harmless, a normal part of the aging process, but sometimes they're a sign of a retina tear.
 If you start seeing them show up randomly or excessively, make an appointment with your optometrist, stat.

-In Milan, It's a Legal Requirement to Smile at All Times
+In Milan, It's a legal requirement to smile at all times.

 If you're feeling blue, then you better stay away from Milan.
 In the Italian city, it's a legal requirement for people to smile at all times.
 The only exception to this seemingly strict, happiness-enforcing rule is during funerals or hospital visits.
 Apparently, the rule came from 19th-century city regulations imposed by the Austrians who then ruled over the city, and it was never repealed since.
 Fortunately, frowning rebels can probably expect to get by without a fine.